msuhanov/regf/Windows registry file format specification.md

 0x0020|KEY_COMP_NAME|Name is an ASCII string (otherwise it is a UTF-16LE string) 0x0040|KEY_PREDEF_HANDLE|Is a predefined handle (a handle is stored in the *Number of key values* field)

-The following bits are also used since Windows Vista:
+The following bits are also used as of Windows Vista:

 Mask|Name|Description
 ---|---|---